FirestormAngel/raspberry-documentation/README.md

     expand-hosts
     domain=internal.firestorm.org
     domain=wifi.firestorm.org,192.168.230.0/24
+    domain=ipsec.firestorm.org,192.168.231.0/24

     # we havent added docker yet, but this entry would be correct.
     #domain=docker.firestorm.org,172.17.0.0/16

+    # we havent added the ipsec pool yet, but a synthetic domain
+    # for non-dnsmasq ipsec pool would do the trick.
+    #synth-domain=ipsec.firestorm.org,192.168.231.0/24,ipsec-

     # listen for DNS request on these addresses.
     listen-address=192.168.230.254